Set value of radiobutton field

 Output

 No direct output is returned by this function.
-The selected value of the Radio Button field is updated internally for further processing within your application.
+The action's effect is to update the selected value of the specified radio button field within your application.

 Execution Flow